How Much Do Window Treatments Cost in 2025?

 • Costs vary based on the type of window treatment, material quality, window size, and the number of windows.

-• Simple treatments like mini blinds cost as little as $20 per window, while custom curtains can reach up to $3,000 each.
+• Simple treatments, such as mini blinds, cost as little as $600, while valances, drapes, and curtains can reach up to $3,000.

-• Proper window treatments enhance aesthetics, provide privacy, and improve energy efficiency, potentially lowering utility bills.
+• Proper window treatments enhance aesthetics, provide privacy, and improve energy efficiency, which can lower utility bills.

-• Hiring a professional is especially important when installing add-ons like shades or complex treatments like motorized blinds to ensure a perfect fit.
+• Hiring a professional is especially important when installing add-ons, such as shades or complex treatments like motorized blinds, to ensure a perfect fit.

 Get quotes from up to 3 pros!